smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes
+**V3.02**
+* Fixed a bug where next day calendar items were not preceded with a space when the "Tomorrow Text" field in the blueprint was not filled.

 **V3.01**
 * Fixed a bug that occurred after the update of Home Assistant 2025.2 where turning off apps did not work anymore.